-On February 28, 2022, CRA acquired substantially all business assets and assumed certain liabilities of Welch Consulting, Ltd. ("Welch Consulting"), a Texas limited partnership.
+On February 28, 2022, CRA acquired substantially all the business assets and assumed certain liabilities of Welch Consulting, Ltd. ("Welch Consulting"), a Texas limited partnership.
 Welch Consulting provided economic, business, and strategic consulting services principally involving labor and employment issues.
 The acquisition expands CRA's business opportunities, expertise, and market presence with the addition of 45 colleagues and offices in Bryan, Texas; Los Angeles, California; and Washington, D.C.
 A non-employee expert of CRA served as an agent and attorney-in-fact on behalf of Welch Consulting.
 The non-employee expert did not and will not receive compensation or a portion of the purchase price as part of the transaction.

 The acquisition has been accounted for as a business combination, and the results of operations have been included in the accompanying condensed consolidated financial statements from the date of acquisition.
+The operating results of the acquired business for the fiscal quarter ended April 2, 2022 were not material to CRA's consolidated operating results.
 On the date of acquisition, right-of-use assets and lease liabilities were recorded in accordance with ASC Topic 842, Leases.
 In addition, contract assets and contract liabilities were recorded in accordance with ASC 606, as CRA adopted ASU 2021-08 on the first day of fiscal 2022.
 All other tangible assets and identifiable intangible assets acquired and liabilities assumed were recorded at their fair value as of the date of acquisition.

 The current values of assets acquired and liabilities assumed are preliminary and based on the best available information.
 Certain items, such as the working capital adjustments, intangible assets, and goodwill, may be subject to change as additional information is received.
 The allocation of the purchase price will be finalized as soon as practicable, but not later than one year from the date of acquisition.
 The final purchase price allocation may be different from the preliminary estimate reported as CRA receives additional information and completes its analysis of transaction-related activities, the impact of which is not expected to be material to CRA's results of operations for fiscal 2022.
-The following table presents the preliminary assets acquired and liabilities assumed as of October 1, 2022 (in thousands):
+The following table presents the preliminary assets acquired and liabilities assumed as of April 2, 2022 (in thousands):